…of making many books there is no end; and much study is a weariness of the flesh.

 During covid (remember that?) the exams got disrupted, so we were forced to fall back on other methods — coursework and individual teachers’ assessments of their own pupils.
 There were problems.
 As you might expect the main one was chicanery.

 There’s a great deal of security around exams, as far as they can be made secure they are made secure.
 Take for example the exam papers, which I played a part in.
-They arrived at the school security-sealed, I transferred them to the invigilators’ (who weren’t school staff), and locked in a room to which the head invigilator had the only key.
+They arrived at the school security-sealed, I transferred them to the invigilators (who weren’t school staff), and locked in their room to which they had the only key.
 (Exam stationary was treated in the same way, you couldn’t sneak in a pre-done page, it would be on the wrong paper).
 After an exam the papers were collected by crash-helmeted guards in security vans.
 The whole process is like that, cheating is nearly impossible.

 The fallback methods were easier to meddle with — coursework could be, helped with, teachers’ judgements might become skewed.
 Some dolts got unexpectedly good marks.
 Most of these cases, where people got caught anyway, seemed to involve fee paying schools.
 Which suggests two things — if you’re taking money to get good marks there’s more incentive to improve them, or that the teachers at fee-paying schools were just worse at cheating as those in the mainstream.
 Given time, and thought, ways could be found to cut down on fraud, but you couldn’t eliminate it, as you can with exams.